 A travel permit allows the spouse seeking a green card to travel outside the United States while waiting for the U.S. government to process their green card application.

-The travel permit (officially called the “Application for Travel Document”) is currently free, and like the work permit, applicants typically receive their travel permit 5–7 months later.
+The travel permit (officially called the “Advance Parole Document”) is currently free, and like the work permit, applicants typically receive their travel permit 5–7 months later.

 Do I need a travel permit right away?